worldamazing/plan/docs/overview.md

 #### 4. A Home That Moves With You
 * Your living space reflects your growth—**not in square footage, but in harmony**.
 * Want to move from a studio to a garden villa?
 You’ll have pathways to do that—not through wealth, but through contribution.
-* And if you want to move across the world, the GP’s global home exchange system makes it possible—through buying, selling, or trading, all within a fair, contribution-aware marketplace.
+* And if you want to move across the world, the GP’s global home exchange system makes it possible—through buying, selling, or trading.
+Unlike the friction of the old market, this system is designed for liquidity.
+Because every GP home meets a standard of incredible quality, the process is automated and nearly instantaneous, ensuring you are never "stuck" in a location that no longer serves you.
 * Because under the GP, the world isn’t carved up by borders.
 It’s woven together through shared prosperity and joy.

 ### The New Normal